 -Upflush toilets are much easier to install than traditional toilets, since there’s no need to run new plumbing lines.
 This can save you both time and money on installation costs.

--Since they don’t require any special ventilation, upflush toilets can be installed almost anywhere in your home – even in small spaces like closets or attics.
+-Since they don’t require any special ventilation, upflush toilets can install almost anywhere in your home – even in small spaces like closets or attics.

 -Upflush toilets are very low maintenance and easy to clean, since there are no hidden crevices for dirt and grime to build up in.
 Cons: